neithernut/dr.w.falls/doc/design/Gameplay.md

 set with the position of the freed tiles.

+## Pre-tick functions

+The settling, elimination, and discovery of unsupported capsule elements are interdependent and operate only on the two fields.
+Hence, we should encapsulate that logic into a single function.
+Since the settling process will detect the defeat condition, the function will indicate defeat via its return type.

+As any elimination event may also eliminate one or more viruses, we'll have to determine the new virus count.
+For this purpose, we'll define a member function of the field of settled elements returning the current number of viruses.

 ## Player controlled capsule

 We need to spawn either a player controlled capsule or capsule elements received